brubriele/GT-WEB-RAH/README.en.md

 - GUARULHOS: 30
 - IBITINGA: 30

-TOTAL: 375 CESTAS BÁSICAS ENTREGUES
+TOTAL: 375 FOOD KITS <br>
-Dados atualizados em: Maio/2020.
+Updated on: May / 2020.

 ## GT-WEB-RAH

-Projeto de desenvolvimento de aplicativo Web responsivo da Rede de Apoio nas e das Periferias.
+Responsive Web application development project of the Support Network in and of the Peripheries of São Paulo.

-## 🔨 Como colaborar no desenvolvimento
+## 🔨 How to collaborate in development

-Esse é um projeto open-source, mas gerenciado pelo Grupo de Tecnologia e Geoprocessamento da Rede (GT-TEC).
-Qualquer pessoa pode contribuir com código, revisões ou ideias para finalizarmos o projeto.
+This is an open-source project, but managed by the Network Technology and Geoprocessing Group (GT-TEC).
+Anyone can contribute code, reviews or ideas to finalize the project.

-## ➡️ Copiar o projeto
+## ➡️ Copy the project
-Faça o fork do projeto para o seu repositório e clone o projeto em sua máquina.
+Fork the project into your repository and clone the project on your machine.

-## 📦 Instalar dependências
+## 📦 Install dependencies
 - `npm install`

-## 💻 Rodar o projeto
+## 💻 Run the project
 - `npm start`

-## 💡 Contribuindo
+## 💡 Contributing
-Caso tenha implementado novas features ou correções, submeta um novo Pull Request do seu repositório fork para o origin.
+If you have implemented new features or fixes, submit a new Pull Request from your fork repository to origin.

-## 📍 Sugestões
+## 📍 Suggestions
-Caso tenha alguma sugestão de melhoria ou dúvida sobre o projeto, abra diretamente um novo Pull Request.
+If you have any suggestions for improvement or questions about the project, directly open a new Pull Request.

-## ✅ roadmap oficial do projeto
+## ✅ official project roadmap

-#### versão 3.0.0 (sem previsão, aceita-se contribuições)
+#### version 3.0.0 (without provision, contributions are accepted)
-- adicionar dados dinamicos de doações ao website;
+- add dynamic donation data to the website;
-- implementação de plataforma de gestão interna;
+- implementation of an internal management platform;
-- ferramenta match de itens entre doador x receptor.
+- item matching tool between donor x recipient.

-#### versão 2.0.0 (previsão junho/2020)
+#### version 2.0.0 (forecast June / 2020)
-- implementação de novas seções na página (Cadastro de Pólos, Doadores e Receptores);
+- implementation of new sections on the page (Register of Poles, Donors and Receivers);
-- implementação de footer com informações de direitos e contatos da Rede de Apoio;
+- implementation of footer with rights information and support network contacts;

-#### versão 1.0.0 (released)
+#### version 1.0.0 (released)
-- funcionalidades: página estática com link para redes sociais e campanha de benfeitoria da Rede de Apoio;
+- functionalities: static page with link to social networks and improvement campaign for the Support Network;
-- ajustes: media queries para layout responsivo;
+- adjustments: media queries for responsive layout;
 - README translated to english;